model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 ## Rationale and alternatives: stubbing mechanism

 Our approach is based on a MIR-to-MIR transformation.
-The advantages are that it operates over a relatively simple intermediate representation and `rustc` has good support for plugging in MIR-to-MIR transformations, so it would not require any changes to `rustc` itself.
+Some advantages are that it operates over a relatively simple intermediate representation and `rustc` has good support for plugging in MIR-to-MIR transformations, so it would not require any changes to `rustc` itself.
 At this stage of the compiler, names have been fully resolved, and there is no problem with swapping in the body of a function defined in one crate for a function defined in another.
+Another benefit is that it should be possible to extend the compiler to integrate `--concrete-playback` with the abstractions (although doing so is out of scope for the current proposal).

 The major downside with the MIR-to-MIR transformation is that it does not appear to be possible to stub types at that stage (there is no way to change the definition of a type through the MIR).
 Thus, our proposed approach will not be a fully general stubbing solution.